 In addition, doomed timelines can exert influence on the Alpha Timeline.
 This influence is in fact necessary for the Alpha Timeline to exist.
 So the failure to create a Necessary Fail is itself a Necessary Fail.

-In the Gravity Falls episode Time Traveler's Pig, Dipper uses a time machine to go back and time and undo a mistake he made.
+In the Gravity Falls episode "The Time Traveler's Pig", Dipper uses a time machine to go back in time and undo a mistake he made.
 Unfortunately, the only way to accomplish this would result in Mabel being beaten to winning her pet pig Waddles in a carnival game... by her Sitcom Arch-Nemesis Pacifica.

 An episode of Lilo & Stitch: The Series had Lilo being embarrassed in front of her crush while trying to catch one of Stitch's cousins.
 She uses a time machine invented by Jumba to try and get a do-over, but each attempt ends with increasingly disastrous consequences that end with her and Stitch having to be saved from being stranded in another timeline by a Bad Future version of Jumba.

 Tyler Perry, creator of the popular stage plays and movies featuring Mable "Madea" Simmons, used his abusive childhood and depression to help form the basis of his movies which often feature people overcoming similar ordeals through faith in God, hope, and love.

 A great many writers/creators have a similar backstory.
 For example, J. K. Rowling has stated that dealing with the loss of her own mother as well as coping with being an unemployed single mother led to many of themes that would become famous in Harry Potter.

 Self-publishing phenom Amanda Hocking says that it was her childhood depression that spurred her writing career.

 James Cameron's career had stalled out with a failed attempt to direct the B-horror movie Piranha Part Two: The Spawning.
 This career bust and his subsequent bout with food poisoning resulted in a delirious episode and hospital stay in Italy.
 During this time he crafted another B-movie about a killer cyborg on a rampage.
 That was pretty much the last time fail and James Cameron appeared in the same sentence.